 Eggs benedict is one of my favorite breakfast dishes.
 But my favorite component of it is the hollandaise sauce.
 It’s rich, lemony, and decadent—how many breakfast-appropriate cream sauces are there?

 But it’s not just for breakfast.
 I’m a believer that you could put it on anything: asparagus, salmon, chicken, and more.

 But if I love it so much, why don’t I make it more often?

 I was intrigued.
-So I toasted up an English muffin, made some Perfect Poached Eggs (start a free trial to get the recipe), and gave it a try.
+So I toasted up an English muffin, made some Perfect Poached Eggs, and gave it a try.
 I was amazed at how well it worked.
 Adding the melted butter slowly as the blender was running helped create the creamy emulsion.
 I had the perfect hollandaise sauce in less time, with less work.
 In fact, it’s so convenient that maybe I really will start putting it on everything.

 Blender Hollandaise Sauce

 16 tablespoons unsalted butter, melted and hot (180 degrees)

 100 TechniquesThe first book entirely on technique from America's Test Kitchen features 100 innovative techniques that will transform your cooking life, paired with more than 200 innovative recipes that put the techniques into real-world, home-kitchen applications.